daniel-birket/markdown-mode-texinfo/README.md

 The Texinfo-format manual is compiled into info-format, which is compatible with both Emacs' `info` reader and the command line `info` command.
-(This `info` file must be copied to a directory with other `info` files where `emacs` can find it.
-See INFOPATH.)
+(This `info` file must be intalled in a directory with other `info` files where `emacs` can find it.
+See $ info '(texinfo)New Info File'.)
 The Texinfo-format manual can also be compiled into HTML, PDF, ePub and other formats - even markdown.

 This project is still in progress with no release version.
 You can conveniently view the HTML [working draft][].
 Feedback is welcome.